 On the other side, the San Jose Spartans have proved that maybe Love isn’t all they need.
 They don’t know what they need except for more wins against Division 1 opponents.
 Sure they beat winless Big Sky member Cal Poly but that’s it.

-Josh Love has started 3 out of 5 games and yet completed only 47 percent of his passes.
+San Jose quarterback Josh Love started 3 out of 5 games and yet has completed only 47 percent of his passes.
 He’s a Mountain West Tim Tebow.
 Does San Jose State have a baseball team?
 If Montel Aaron hadn’t aggravated a knee injury then maybe his 55% completion rate would be enough to keep the punt team off the field for a few more drives.
 Aaron started in the win against Cal Poly and the loss to Texas.

 One bright spot that San Jose State has is a deadly runner in Zamore Zigler.
 Ok maybe he isn’t the Leonard Fournette of the West but he has already rushed for 220.
 Over half those yards were against Cal Poly but that’s besides the point.
 The dude has a cool name so he’s the only person that Coach Brennan should give a break.
 Everyone but Double Z should be running laps next week.

 After watching Jordan Love ball out, perhaps maybe Love is really all the Aggies need.
 However, in the case of San Jose State and maybe other cases such as the Cleveland Cavaliers, perhaps the Beatles were wrong.
 Maybe “Love” isn’t all you need in sports.
 The number one need for most programs is competency.